 Glucose + Oxygen → Carbon Dioxide + Water + Energy (ATP)

-This process takes place in the mitochondria of cells and is highly efficient, producing a significant amount of energy.
+This process takes place in the mitochondria of cells and releases a significant amount of energy.

-Anaerobic respiration occurs when oxygen is scarce.
-In animals, the equation is:
+Anaerobic respiration occurs when oxygen is scarce and can be represented as:

 Glucose → Lactic Acid + Energy (ATP)

-The metabolic rate refers to the speed at which energy is used in the body.
+The metabolic rate refers to the speed at which energy is used by the body.
 Factors influencing metabolic rate include: